artorias111/faidx/README.md

 # faidx
-Summarize a fasta super quick, written in Rust.
+Summarize a fasta.
+Personal project for Rust practice.